-(Pocket-lint) - Samsung announced the next generation of its Galaxy Watch in the form of the Galaxy Watch 3 on 5 August.
+(Pocket-lint) - Samsung announced the next generation of its Galaxy Watch in the form of the Galaxy Watch 3 in August 2020.

 The smartwatch sits alongside the sleeker, bezel-free Samsung Galaxy Active 2 and replaces the original Galaxy Watch from 2018, but how does it compare?